Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 Suppose you open a CFD position on Shell (RDSA) shares worth €1,000 with 1:5 leverage.
 You put up €200 margin for €1,000 exposure.

-• Entry cost: The spread on Shell CFDs might be 0.10%, costing approximately €1 immediately.
+- Entry cost: The spread on Shell CFDs might be 0.10%, costing approximately €1 immediately.

-• Overnight financing: At roughly 0.03% per day (~7.5% annualised), holding for one week costs approximately €2.10 on the €1,000 notional.
+- Overnight financing: At roughly 0.03% per day (~7.5% annualised), holding for one week costs approximately €2.10 on the €1,000 notional.

-• Exit cost: Another €1 in spread when you close.
+- Exit cost: Another €1 in spread when you close.

-• Total for one week: Approximately €4.10 in costs on €200 of your own capital (2.05% of margin).
-Holding for a month brings costs to roughly €11 — 5.5% of your capital.
+- Total for one week: Approximately €4.10 in costs on €200 of margin (2.05% of margin).
+Holding for a month brings costs to roughly €11 — 5.5% of your margin.
+The €200 margin in this example is not the minimum deposit; the Plus500EE AS minimum deposit is €100.

 This demonstrates why CFDs are designed for short-term trades, not long-term investing.
 Overnight financing costs make long-term holds progressively more expensive.